Marulk Gas Field, Norway

 Export

-The gas produced at Marulk will be transported to the Asgard Transport System (ATS) through a 180km-long 10in diameter Norne Gas Transport System (NGTS).
-It will be exported to either the European continent or to the UK.
+The gas produced at Marulk is transported to the Asgard Transport System (ATS) through a 180km-long 10in diameter Norne Gas Transport System (NGTS).
+It is exported to either the European continent or to the UK.

 Contracts

 In May 2010, Technip was awarded a contract by Statoil for fabrication and installation of a pipe-in-pipe flowline for Marulk field.
-The pipeline fabrication will be carried out at a spoolbase of Technip located in Orkanger.
-It will be installed at Marulk by the Apache II vessel in the first half of 2011.
+The pipeline fabrication was carried out at a spoolbase of Technip located in Orkanger in March 2011.
+It was installed at Marulk by the Apache II vessel in the first half of 2011.

-In August 2010, Statoil has signed a contract with Aker Solutions for Marulk tie-in to the floating FPSO of Norne.
-Following the front end engineering design (FEED) study, a new flowline will be created for the production and test manifold.
+In August 2010, Statoil signed a contract with Aker Solutions for Marulk tie-in to the floating FPSO of Norne.
+Following the front end engineering design (FEED) study, a new flowline was created for the production and test manifold.
 The contract is valued at approximately NOK120m.
-The contractual work is currently underway for completion in March 2012.
+The contractual work was completed in less than two years.